How to Get Ready for Upcoming Changes to Vacation Rental Laws in the Canary Islands

 5. New Sustainability and Quality Standards

-6. Rules for Existing Vacation Rentals
+6. Rules for Existing Holiday Rentals

-7. Requirements for New Vacation Rentals
+7. Requirements for New Holiday Rentals

 Do you want to contact us?